StoboxTechnologies/Stobox_STV3_Protocol/README.md

 **[Stobox Token v.3 (STBU)](https://arbiscan.io/address/0x1cb9bd2c6e7f4a7de3778547d46c8d4c22abc093) 0x1cb9bD2c6E7F4A7DE3778547d46C8D4c22abC093**

 ## Overview
-[The Stobox Protocol (STV3)](https://docs.stobox.io/products-and-services/stobox-protocol-stv3) represents the next evolutionary step in blockchain-based infrastructure for asset tokenization.
+[The Stobox Protocol (STV3)](https://docs.stobox.io/products-and-services/stobox-protocol-stv3) represents the next evolutionary step in blockchain-based infrastructure for RWA tokenization.
 StoboxProtocolSTV3 is an ERC-20 token implementation using the [Diamond Standard (EIP-2535)](https://eips.ethereum.org/EIPS/eip-2535).
 It enables modularity and upgradability by separating functionality into different facets.
 The contract logic is encapsulated within a single contract, which utilizes DELEGATECALL to invoke facet contracts that hold the business logic.